 However, one method has worked for me quite a lot.
 Contact 4-5 different agents and ask them about their customer recommendations.
-If you can get directly in contact with an European or American company that successfully has been in touch with that specific agent.
+Ask for direct contact with European or American companies that have worked successfully with that specific agent.

-Pros & Cons of using a Sourcing Agent in China
+Pros & Cons of using a sourcing agent

-- Sourcing agents often have an efficient way to do the sample quality check before the products are shipped from China to your country.
-That is a huge benefit.
+Sourcing agents often have an efficient way to do the sample quality check before the products are shipped from China to your country.
+That is a massive benefit.
 You no longer must be afraid that your products come in the wrong color or with scratches all over them.